absmohamed/JS-intro/Mongoose/README.md

 ### All database operations are asynchronous operations

-As we should expect, all of the functions we execute on the database are asynchronous and return a promise.
+As we should expect, all of the functions we execute on the database are asynchronous.

 _Why would that be?_

 When we're querying a database, we are communicating from one server to another to send and retrieve information.
 When we're developing, these two servers are running on a single host - our laptop.
 However, when we deploy, these two servers will be separated geographically.
 Our MongoDB server will be deployed on mlab, and our server application on heroku, for example.
 These requests could take some time to complete (or may never complete if there are issues), so it makes sense for them to be executed asynchronously.

-When they return, their promises resolve, and we can handle the data that is returned in `then`.
-If there is an issue, we can handle the errors in `catch`.
+We can pass a callback to any mongoose query, and when it returns, the callback will be passed the result and any error.
+The pattern for passing this information to the query callback function is callback(error, results).
+What results is depends on the operation: For findOne() it is a potentially-null single document (object), for find() a list of documents (array), for count() the number of documents (a number), for update() the number of documents affected (a number).

+When no callback is passed, the [query](https://mongoosejs.com/docs/api.html#query_Query) that is returned can be executed to access any data or errors.
+We can chain additional operations on the query object to filter or sort the results.

 This is unlike our local file implementation, where we persisted all of our data in memory while our app ran, and therefore it made sense for all data operations to be implemented synchronously.
 We will have to handle this asynchronicity in our app implementation.